-The following six charts show the distribution of securitized loans sold to investors in different ways.
-All six charts are as of September 30, 2012, and loan balances are in millions of dollars.
+The following seven charts show the distribution of securitized loans sold to investors or held in the VHDA General Fund in different ways.
+All six charts are as of December 31, 2012, and loan balances are in millions of dollars.
 Certain amounts may not sum to the total due to rounding.

-The following chart shows the distribution of the securitized loans sold to investors by lien status and by program status.
+The following chart shows the distribution of the securitized loans sold to investors or held in the VHDA General Fund by lien status and by program status.

-Type of Single Family Mortgage Loan Program Status Outstanding Balance of Single Family Mortgage Loans Percentage First Mortgage Loans Insured Mortgage Loans Self-Insured Mortgage Loans Subtotal Active Suspended - April 1, 2008 \$344.4 $\frac{100.0\%}{\underline{0.0}}$ Second Mortgage Loans (all Self-Insured) FHA Plus Second Mortgage Loans Homebuyer Tax Credit Plus Mortgage Loans Home Stride Second Mortgage Loans Subtotal Active Suspended - September 30, 2010 Suspended - July 1, 2008 - - 0.0 0.0 0.0 0.0 Total Single Family Mortgage Loans \$344.4 100.0%
+Type of Single Family Mortgage Loan Program Status Outstanding Balance of Single Family Mortgage Loans Percentage First Mortgage Loans Insured Mortgage Loans Active \$526.0 96.0% Self-Insured Mortgage Loans Suspended - April 1, 2008 21.9 4.0 Subtotal 548.0 100.0 Second Mortgage Loans (all Self-Insured) FHA Plus Second Mortgage Loans Active 0.0 0.0 Homebuyer Tax Credit Plus Mortgage Loans Suspended - September 30, 2010 0.0 0.0 Home Stride Second Mortgage Loans Suspended - July 1, 2008 0.0 0.0 Subtotal 0.0 0.0 Total Single Family Mortgage Loans \$548.0 100.0%